 The type of bankruptcy filing also determines the length.
 For instance, the process of Chapter 13 bankruptcy is usually lengthier than Chapter 7.

 It may also be the case when a debtor has more than one bankruptcy filing simultaneously.
 This happens when a debtor first files for Chapter 7 bankruptcy and then goes for a Chapter 13 filing or vice versa.
 If the debtor has one pending case in the previous year and files another bankruptcy, the automatic stay will remain only for 30 days in the second case.
 The court, however, may decide to extend it.
 Moreover, sometimes in such cases where there is a frequency of such filings, the automatic stay may not trigger at all.

 If there are two pending cases in the previous year, there won’t be any automatic stay when the debtor files a third case.
 The debtor, however, may get the protection if they file a motion for it and the court agrees to it.

 Example of Automatic Stay in Bankruptcy

 Suppose A’s business was not doing well due to the coronavirus pandemic.
-And because of this, he was unable to pay mortgage and credit card payments.
+And because of this, he was unable to pay his mortgage and credit card payments.
 Mr. A files for Chapter 7 bankruptcy and thus, get an automatic stay from the creditors.

-The automatic stay principle is very crucial for achieving the objective of the bankruptcy, which is to make payment to the creditors.
+The automatic stay principle is very crucial for achieving the objective of the bankruptcy, which is to make payments to the creditors.
 Also, this principle gives time and an opportunity to the debtor to reorganize its finances in a creditor action-free environment.
 In the absence of such a clause, both debtors and creditors may stand to lose.
 However, it is not an absolute one.
 And in some exceptional cases on merits, the court may stay the applicability of automatic stay.
 Moreover, this is not applicable to family court matters, criminal court matters, personal injury claims, etc.